 Creating a gender-inclusive workplace starts with a thoughtful recruiting process.
-With a few changes, you can build recruitment practices that both cater to all gender identities and show your company’s commitment to Diversity, Equity, and Inclusion (DEI).
+With a few changes, you can build recruitment practices that cater to all gender identities and show your company’s commitment to diversity, equity, and inclusion (DEI).

 Here’s how to get started:

 Another great place to include your pronouns is in your email signature.
-If you correspond with applicants via email, they will easily be able to identify that you value gender inclusivity in the workplace.
-You may also including a link in your email signature to a resource explaining why you've chosen to include your pronouns.
+If you correspond with applicants via email, their ability to see your pronouns in your signature will help them learn you value gender inclusivity in the workplace.

 If you haven’t implemented these changes yet, it’s time to refresh your recruiting process with some new gender-inclusive practices!
 We hope that our suggestions can help you and your team build a strong gender-inclusive foundation when it comes to recruitment.